bet0x/bash-scripts/README.md

 cpanel-scripts
 ==============

-Custom Scripts for cPanel web hosting servers
+This repository is exclusively for custom php.ini scripts that have been created by myself while testing cPanel functionality